-- COMM 225.
-Perspectives on American Journalism

-- COMM 231.
-Media Ethics and Responsibility

-- COMM 237.
-The Dialogue of Democracy

-- COMM 240.
-Digital Media Entrepreneurship

-- COMM 247.
-History and Future of Journalism

-- COMM 260.
-The Press and the Political Process

-- COMM 262.
-Analysis of Political Campaigns

-- COMM 266.
-Virtual People

-- COMM 268.
-Experimental Research in Advanced User Interfaces

-- COMM 269.
-Computers and Interfaces: Psychology and Design

-- COMM 272.
-Media Psychology

-- COMM 277.
-Specialized Writing and Reporting

-- COMM 326.
-Human Virtual Representation

-- 4. The Media Studies M.A.
+COMM 260.
+The Principle Principl - COMM 260.
+The Press and the Political Process - COMM 262.
+Campaigns, Voting, Media, and Elections - COMM 264.
+The Psychology of Communication About Politics in America - COMM 266.
+Virtual People - COMM 268.
+Experimental Research in Advanced User Interfaces - COMM 269.
+Computers and Interfaces: Psychology and Design - COMM 272.
+Media Psychology - COMM 277.
+Specialized Writing and Reporting - COMM 326.
+Human Virtual Representation - 4.
+The Media Studies M.A.
 Project: students following the social sciences track enroll in COMM 290 to complete a project over two consecutive quarters that must be pre-approved and supervised by the adviser.
 The completed M.A. project must be submitted to the adviser no later than the last day of classes of the second consecutive quarter.

-Additional courses are chosen in consultation with an academic
+Additional courses are chosen in consultation with an academic adviser.